jrodriiguezg/GameCathode/docs/index.rst

-Bienvenido a la documentación de la creación de GameCathode
+Welcome to the GameCathode creation documentation.
 =============================================

-Este proyecto nació con la idea de revivir televisores antiguos de tubo, transformándolos en un centro de emulación retro.
+This project was born with the idea of reviving old tube televisions, transforming them into a retro emulation center.

-Una de las primeras opciones fue una **Raspberry Pi 4 de 4GB** + Recalbox, pero nos dio problemas a la hora de usar la salida de vídeo AV.
-Probamos cambiando de SO, pero no era todo lo que buscábamos, porque necesitábamos un centro total de emulación y la Raspberry Pi nos limitaba al no poder con algunos sistemas (**Dolphin**).
+One of the first options was a **Raspberry Pi 4 4GB** + Recalbox, but we had problems when using the AV video output.
+We tried changing the OS, but it wasn't quite what we were looking for, because we needed a complete emulation center and the Raspberry Pi limited us by not being able to run some systems (**Dolphin**).

-La segunda opción, y la que al final ha sido usada, es **hardware de PC antiguo pero funcional**.
-Todas son piezas recicladas de taller.
-En este caso, la configuración es la siguiente:
+The second option, and the one that was ultimately used, is **old but functional PC hardware **.
+All of the parts are recycled from the workshop.
+In this case, the configuration is as follows:

-- Intel Core i7 1ª gen
+- 1st generation Intel Core i7
 - 8 GB DDR3
-- Nvidia GeForce 7300 256MB (la única gráfica a mano con salida de vídeo AV)
+- Nvidia GeForce 7300 256MB (the only graphics card available with AV video output)
-- Un disco duro de 500GB HDD
+- A 500GB HDD hard drive
-- Tarjeta Wifi DLink
+- DLink WiFi card
-- Fuente de alimentación chinesca de 300W
+- 300W Chinese power supply

-Como televisor, hemos usado una Minerva MT 5511, de la que apenas existe información en Internet.
+For the TV, we used a Minerva MT 5511, about which there is hardly any information on the Internet.

-**¿Por que GameCathode?**
+**Why GameCathode?**
-   El nombre mezcla las dos cosas en las que se basa el proyecto **Game** por los juegos y **Cathode** por la teconologia que usan las teles de la epoca
+   The name combines the two things on which the project is based: **Game** for the games and **Cathode** for the technology used by TVs of that era

 .. toctree::
    :maxdepth: 2
-   :caption: Contenidos:
+   :caption: Contents:

    primero_pasos.md
    entrada_video.md